 Stealey Community Fund to Accept Grant Applications

-The fund has been making grant awards in the Middlebourne area for more than 20 years, allocating more than $2 million since its inception.
-The Stealey Community Fund is administered by The Community Foundation for the Ohio Valley Inc., with the advice of the Stealey Community Fund Advisory Board.
+The fund has been making grant awards in the Middlebourne area for more than 20 years, allocating more than $2 million in support of local projects since its inception.
+The Stealey Community Fund is administered by the Community Foundation for the Ohio Valley Inc., with the advice of the Stealey Community Fund Advisory Board.

 Green stipulated that Rohrig serve on the Stealey Community Advisory Board, along with the superintendent of Tyler County Schools, the mayor of Middlebourne, and the president of the Tyler County Public Library.

 Eligibility for grant funds requires the applying organization to be qualified as exempt from federal income tax under section 501(c)(3) of the Internal Revenue Code, or a similarly exempt government entity.
 Organizations not recognized by the IRS as exempt may have their grant application presented and sponsored by an exempt organization that will be responsible for receiving and administering the grant funds.